gregnrobinson/slack-gcp-billing-notifier/README.md

 # Setup

-1. Go to https://api.slack.com/apps and create an access token with the following permissions.
+1. Go to https://api.slack.com/apps and create an applicarion with the following permissions under OAuth and Permissions > Scopes > Bot Token Scopes.
 Save the Bot User OAuth Access Token somewhere as it is needed for the Cloud Function.

+**Slack App Permissions:**
 - chat:write.public
 - channels:join
 - chat:write
 - chat:write.customize

 2. Create a new Cloud Pub/Sub topic called ***billing-alerts***.
-This will topic will be used for the billing alert publisher.
+This topic will be used for the billing alert publisher.

-3. Navigate to Billing in the Google Cloud Console and create your budget.
+3. Navigate to Billing in the Google Cloud Console and create a budget.
 When creating your budget, modify "Manage notifications" to configure the Cloud Pub/Sub topic ***billing-alerts*** that was created in the previous step¹.

-4. Navigate to Cloud Functions in the Google Cloud Console and create a new cloud function with the following values:
+4. Navigate to Cloud Functions in the Google Cloud Console and create a new cloud function with the following settings:

 - Name: slack-billing-notification
 - Trigger: Cloud Pub/Sub